Simply Ballet Tap Classes 2025

 Is there anything else I need to bring?

-COVID, Coughs, and Colds
+Coughs, Colds and COVID

 Simply Ballet is a COVID-safe environment and at times has students in class who may be vulnerable to illness.